• Skip to primary navigation

 Study corollary passages alongside the passage you’re studying.
 For example, knowing what Paul said about husbands and wives in Ephesians can inform your understanding about he says in Colossians on the same subject.
 Let the more clear passages help you untangle the more obscure passages.

-God chose to communicate to us through inspired human authors using normal human language.
+God chose to communicate with us through inspired human authors using normal human language.
 He intends for us to understand.
 Bible study may take some work, but it is not an impossible task.

 Photo used here under Flickr Creative Commons.